dyvenia/viadot/docs/user_guide/adding_source.md

 ```

 ## Adding tests
-To add unit tests, create a new file in `viadot/tests/viadot_tests/integration` and `viadot/tests/viadot_tests/unit`.
-All tests for a given source should be in one file and use the [pytest](https://docs.pytest.org/en/7.3.x/) framework.
-Your PR will be accepted only if the test coverage is greater than or equal to 80%.
+To add unit tests for your source, create a new file, `viadot/tests/unit/test_<your_source_name>.py`, and add your tests inside it.

 ## Adding tests for optional sources